+It’s party time, furfriends!
 As promised in our Canada Day dog treat label post, here’s a little celebratory red, white, and blue treat from us to you!
-These free printable dog treat or gift tags and labels were created with the Fourth of July in mind, but there are many pawesome countries and celebrations that share this colour scheme, so we’ve kept things multi-purpose with these tags and text.
+These free printable dog treat tags and labels were created with the Fourth of July in mind, but there are many pawesome countries and celebrations that share this colour scheme, so we’ve kept things multi-purpose with these tags and text.
+They fun for general celebrations, parties, events, and wrapping pet presents, too.
 See the end of the post for more ideas on creating tags with different colours or styles.

-Free Printable Red White and Blue Dog Treat/Gift Tags and Labels
+Free Printable Red White and Blue Dog Treat Labels and Tags

 As with all of our printable freebies, these printables are free for your personal / non-commercial use as a little present from us to you.
 It’s absolutely not required, but it would be awesome and greatly appreciated if you followed us on social media, if you’re not already following the fun.
 We welcome social media shares and linking with love, but please link to this post, not the download direct.
 Thanks!